-- 1 Capfull Thieves oil cleaner, Pour into the bottle.
+- 1 capful Thieves oil cleaner, pour into the bottle.

-- If your surface is really dirty, greasy or stuck on spray the area and sprinkle with baking soda, let sit about 10 min and wipe clean.
+- If your surface is dirty, greasy, or stuck on, spray the area and sprinkle with baking soda; let sit about 10 minutes and wipe clean.
 The vinegar helps it dry without rinsing or leaving water marks.
-On Windows add 1/2 tsp of blue dawn, inside or outside of windows, when cleaning.
+For windows, add 1/2 tsp. of blue Dawn.

-Clean windows and sills with the spray cleaner as made above.
-Then clean from the cleanest parts to the dirtiest.
-It will keep the cloth or sponge clean the longest.
-You can also have an ice cream pail on hand with warm water in it.
+Clean windows and sills with the spray cleaner described above.
+Start with the cleanest parts and proceed to the dirtiest—this will keep the cloth or sponge clean the longest.
+You can also have a pail on hand with warm water in it.
 This will allow you to rinse the sponge without having to run to a sink.

 - Vacuum entire window area first, including the sill.

 - Use the cleaner and spray the window top to bottom and wipe in the same order, working your way down.

 - Use a small handled sponge to clean the window sill and the window track.
 It is the easiest way to clean them.

 - If you have grime or stains on the sill, sprinkle them with baking soda and scrub with a toothbrush.
 Then wipe clean.